Lady Isobel Alice Adelaide Kerr

-Lady Isobel Alice Adelaide Kerr was born on 25 September 1881.
-She was the daughter of Schomberg Henry Kerr, 9th Marquess of Lothian and Lady Victoria Alexandria Scott.
-She married James Cospatrick Hepburne-Scott, son of Hon.
-Henry Robert Hepburne-Scott and Lady Ada Douglas-Home, on 28 October 1907.
+Lady Isobel Alice Adelaide Kerr was born on 25 September 1881.1 She was the daughter of Schomberg Henry Kerr, 9th Marquess of Lothian and Lady Victoria Alexandria Montagu Douglas Scott.1 She married James Cospatrick Hepburne-Scott, son of Hon.
+Henry Robert Hepburne-Scott and Lady Ada Home, on 28 October 1907.1 She died on 26 December 1975 at age 94.1

 Children of Lady Isobel Alice Adelaide Kerr and James Cospatrick Hepburne-Scott